Harsh0/xss-mitigation-explainer/README.md

 - Automatically destroyed on tab close/refresh
 - Cannot be accessed by JavaScript (HttpOnly)
 - Transmitted only over secure connections (Secure)
+- **Shared with same-origin iframes**: Same-origin iframes within the tab must inherit the parent's TabOnly cookie to prevent XSS iframe injection attacks that attempt to obtain separate tokens

 ### 2. Cryptographic Token Pairing System
 A client-server cryptographic system that: